radiantearth/radiant-mlhub/docs/source/datasets.rst

     >>> len(archive_paths)
     2

+Collection archives are gzipped tarballs.
 You can read more about the structure of these archives in `this Medium post
 <https://medium.com/radiant-earth-insights/archived-training-dataset-downloads-now-available-on-radiant-mlhub-7eb67daf094e>`_.